tpatterson1996/lcc-metadata-manual/record/main/metadata-tab.md

 #### METADATA IDENTIFIER

-* The **Metadata** **Identifier **is automatically created by mdEditor.
+* The **Metadata** **Identifier **is automatically populated by mdEditor.
 The metadata identifier gives each of your projects and products a unique ID and differentiates them from other similar projects and products.
+  * If the record was imported from Science Base, the Metadata Identifier will be auto-populated with the ScienceBase ID \(SBID\)
+  * If the record was made in mdEditor, the will generate a universally unique identifier \(UUID\).

 #### **PARENT METADATA **